 El Calafate is a charming village located near the edge of the Southern Patagonian Ice Field in the Argentine province of Santa Cruz.
 It is known as the gateway to Los Glaciares National Park.
 People come here to experience the Perito Moreno Glacier and the El Chaltén region.

 The city’s name comes from a plant, the calafate, which grows in abundance in the region.
-The calafate berries resemble the blueberries, and in the same way, locals use them to make jams, liqueur, sweets, and pastries.
+The calafate berries resemble blueberries, and in the same way, locals use them to make jams, liqueur, sweets, and pastries.

 It is a symbol of Patagonia.